It’s only natural for me to create motorcycle paintings. As the saying goes, “I was born to ride.“

 DREAM 103, acrylic on canvas ~ 24″ x 36″

 AMERICA, acrylic on canvas ~ 48″ x 60″

 One of my favorite things about creating motorcycle art is the story behind each painting.
 Of course, each artwork has a story to tell.

-So, when E.J. called, it didn’t take long for me to decide to fly up to visit him and photograph his bike before it was long gone.
+So, when E.J. called, it didn’t take long for me to fly up to visit him and photograph his bike before it was long gone.
 I enjoyed scouting a fun location for my shoot, and we ultimately decided to roll her onto the pier and shoot her in all her glory.
 But that was just the beginning.
 I took over 700 photos of that bike over the two days I visited E.J. and his family.
-It seems like a lot, but the motorcycle inspired me, so I explored my creative options.
+It seems like a lot, but the motorcycle-inspired me, so I explored my creative options.